instadw/instadwell-blog/_posts/2026-1-16-top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026.md

 **Q: Is there a co-living PG in Gurgaon Sector 38?**
 Yes.
 Sector 38 has a strong managed co-living supply driven by demand from Medanta Hospital staff and professionals in the surrounding tech offices.
 Verified options include [HelloWorld Sapphire](https://instadwell.com/properties/3264-helloworld-sapphire), [HelloWorld Divino](https://instadwell.com/properties/3245-helloworld-divino), [Stanza Living Taiping House](https://instadwell.com/properties/2995-taiping-house), and budget options [Zolo Medley](https://instadwell.com/properties/2523-zolo-medley) and [Zolo Griffin](https://instadwell.com/properties/2525-zolo-griffin).
 All are zero-brokerage and can be compared directly on our [Sector 38 listings map](https://instadwell.com/search?lat=28.4346993&lng=77.0430483&location=Sector%2038%2C%20Gurugram%2C%20Haryana%20122018%2C%20India&city=Gurugram&country=India).

+## For Medical Staff: PG in Sector 38 Gurgaon Near Medanta (Deep Dive)

+If you are searching for a [PG near Medanta Hospital Gurgaon](https://instadwell.com/search?lat=28.4394488&lng=77.04091079999999&location=Medicity%2C%20Islampur%20Colony%2C%20Sector%2038%2C%20Gurugram%2C%20Haryana%20122018%2C%20India&city=Gurugram&country=India) or a [PG near Medanta Medicity Gurgaon](https://instadwell.com/search?lat=28.4394488&lng=77.04091079999999&location=Medicity%2C%20Islampur%20Colony%2C%20Sector%2038%2C%20Gurugram%2C%20Haryana%20122018%2C%20India&city=Gurugram&country=India) specifically for proximity to the hospital, this section is for you.
+Nursing staff, resident doctors, and paramedics have a very different set of priorities from the standard working professional, and Sector 38 serves them well with the right setup.

+**Is it walkable?** Partly.
+Sector 38 is close to Medanta, but most staff still rely on an auto or bike for the full commute, especially for early morning or late night shifts when pedestrian infrastructure makes walking impractical.
+A scooter or bike is the most common solution among hospital staff.

+**Auto costs:** Standard auto fares for PG accommodation in Sector 38 Gurgaon to Medanta run Rs 35 to Rs 50 for short hops.
+Rapido or Uber surge pricing during peak hours can push this to Rs 150 to Rs 200 per ride.
+Residents strongly recommend QuickRide or WhatsApp/Telegram carpool groups among colleagues to split costs.

+**The ideal setup:** Look for a PG for rent in Sector 38 Gurgaon directly on the road opposite or adjacent to Medanta to eliminate the auto dependency entirely.
+A few residents manage this with flats directly opposite the hospital.
+Ask InstaDwell's team to filter for sub-500m options on [Search Sector 38.](https://instadwell.com/search?lat=28.4346993&lng=77.0430483&location=Sector%2038%2C%20Gurugram%2C%20Haryana%20122018%2C%20India&city=Gurugram&country=India)

+**Ladies-only PGs near Medanta:** Dedicated hospital-staff women's PGs are not widely advertised in Sector 38 specifically.
+The practical approach is to look for managed women's PGs in Sectors 43 to 45, which residents mention as having good inventory near the hotel lane, and verify proximity to Medanta individually.

 ## Conclusion: Is This Spoke Right for You?